ASU-Vibe-Coding-Centre/mcp-learning/03-docker-mcp-ecosystem/exercises/tutorial-1-catalog-usage.md

 - Browse the Docker MCP Catalog
 - Install a pre-built MCP server
 - Configure environment variables and secrets
-- Connect a catalog server to Claude Desktop
+- Connect a catalog server to Cursor IDE
 - Test tools provided by the server

 ---